Alfresco/docs-alfresco/ags/latest/using/gs/search-records.md

 ### Searching for components

 In the **Results options** section, the Components area allows you to select the type of components to search.
-You can search for Records, Record Folders, and Record Categories, as well as On Hold and Cut off records.
+You can search for Records, Record Folders, and Record Categories, as well as On Hold and {% include tooltip.html word="cutoff" text="Cut Off" %} records.
 For record searches, you can also search for incomplete records and vital records.

 For example, to search for only vital records: